-For those members assigned to rating mismatched positions or residing in a double up position, please consider requesting one of the following pay grade matched openings.
-If no applicants are received I will be looking at pay grade mismatched members and any double up members, utilizing their actual report date.
+For those members assigned to rating mismatched positions, residing in a double up position, or placing above the SWE cut, should consider requesting one of the following pay grade matched openings.
+If no applicants are received I will be looking at pay grade mismatched members and any double up members, utilizing actual report date.

 Members who are approaching their rotation date or are above the cut for promotion should be reviewing COMDTINST M1000.8.
-Members must be keeping up to date with current PSC-EPM-2 SITREPS and are reminded to use their chain of command.
+Members must keep up to date with current PSC-EPM-2 SITREPS and are reminded to use their chain of command.

 DC position numbers are still being adjusted.
-I expect more changes within the AY13 transfer cycle.
-Be prepared by listing as many choices as possible on your e-resumes.
-Too many DC’s listened to rumor control last year without checking with their commands or myself.
-This misconception resulted with some members that failed to receive any of their few e-resume choices which resulted with them receiving the left over list to prioritize.
-Don’t let this happen to you by listing many different “Open” positions on your e-resume.
+I expect more changes be prepared by listing as many choices as possible on your e-resumes.
+Too many DC’s listened to rumor control without checking with their commands or myself.
+This misconception resulted with some members that failed to receive any of their few e-resume choices which resulted with them receiving the open position list to prioritize.
+Don’t let this happen to you by listing many realistic “active duty” positions on your e-resume.

 One of the most common asked questions is “What is a realistic e-resume?”
 Most members generally fall into one of two categories with their intent on transfer.
 They choose by either geographic location or billet type.
 In both cases, the billet choices should start out with a specific job or area and continue to grow outward from that point.
 For example, a member wanting the Oakland area should start with the specific units in that area followed by as many billets that are listed for that area and all outlying areas.
 If you limit the number of billets you have chosen for that geographic location, it is unrealistic to think you will win that location.

-me to work with.
-If your intent is to acquire sea-time for advancement, do
+limited selection for me to work with.
+If your intent is to acquire sea-time

 • Search for open jobs within your pay grade that you want the most then commence looking at all open jobs within that area.